What are the steps for hiring a postdoc?

 - Postdoctoral fellows receive 30 days of leave time per year to cover vacation, personal and holiday time off beginning each year on January 1st.
 This leave time cannot be carried over from year to year, nor accumulated and used for the basis of payment at the end of the year or of the postdoctoral appointment.

 - Under special circumstances, a postdoc can be granted a terminal sixth year.
 Requests for this extension need to be made in writing to Dr. Heinen.
 Approval of a sixth year will require demonstration by faculty member that some form of a career development plan has been established and discussed with the postdoc.
 This can be demonstrated by an active job search/recruitment process, the completion of an IDP or through regular discussions of career goals and steps toward those goals.
-(NOTE: Approval for a sixth year is automatic for any postdocs currently working in 2020 due to Covid-19, though PIs are still asked to continue working with postdocs on career development goals)
+(NOTE: Approval for a sixth year is automatic for any postdocs who was working in 2020 due to Covid-19, though PIs are still asked to continue working with postdocs on career development goals)

 Can I give my postdoc a raise?

 - The minimum starting salary for a postdoctoral scholar at UConn Health is currently $56,484 (as of July 2023).
 However, a PI is free to offer any amount above the current minimum.

 - As stipulated in the current UHP contract, postdocs who do not obtain an unsatisfactory evaluation will receive an automatic salary increase effective July of each year in accordance with the contract language.
+At this time, PIs are allowed to provide an additional raise beyond the negotiated increase.
 This does not apply to postdocs who are still in the probationary period.

 How do I terminate a postdoctoral scholar?